Crispy Air Fryer Steak Fries

 - Fried Chicken Tenders - everyone loves chicken fingers and fries together!

-- Burgers and Hotdogs - whip this side up in a hurry to serve with a burger or chili dog
+- Burgers and Hotdogs - whip this side to serve with a burger or chili dog

-- With a Salad - this recipe for steak and potato salad features crispy steak fries on top!
+- With a Salad - steak and potato salad features crispy steak fries on top!

-Try these other easy recipes if you're a potato lover like me!
+Try these other easy recipes if you're a spud lover like me!

 Recipe Card